-- When the cut is complete, raise Tool until it is clear of workpiece, then slide the Power Switch back to the Off-position.
-Do not set Tool down until bit has come to complete stop. - 9.
+- 12. After completing cut, raise Router so bit is clear of workpiece, and turn Power Switch off.
+Do not set Router down until bit has come to a complete stop. - 13.
 To prevent accidents, turn off the tool and unplug it after use.
-Clean, then store the tool indoors out of children's reach.
+Clean, then store the tool indoors out of children's reach